-The curriculum uses the flipped classroom concept, with lectures delivered electronically to the students and in-class time devoted to integration of material and problem solving.
-In-class sessions involve problem-based and team-based learning, as well as inter-professional learning experiences.
+The curriculum uses the flipped classroom concept, with some lectures delivered electronically to the students and in-class and lab time devoted to integration of material and problem solving.
+In-class sessions involve problem-based and team-based learning, as well as interprofessional learning experiences.

 The DPT program is located at the UAMS Northwest Campus – in the heart of Fayetteville, Arkansas.
 The UAMS Northwest Campus offers educational opportunities for students in the UAMS Colleges of Health Professions, Medicine, Pharmacy, and Nursing.
 The campus offers state of the art library and clinical simulation facilities, and a new on-site student-led inter-professional clinic.
 Programs at the campus are designed to promote inter-professional learning and clinical experiences.

 The newly renovated facilities at UAMS Northwest include spacious, dedicated teaching labs for the PT curriculum as well as the State Veteran’s home and two operating clinics – a multi-disciplinary clinic and a dedicated outpatient therapy clinic, where faculty and students will have ongoing patient contact, beginning in the first month of the curriculum.

 Upon completion of the degree requirements, students are awarded a Doctor of Physical Therapy degree.

 Located in the foothills of the scenic Ozark Mountains and close to metropolitan areas including Little Rock and Tulsa, Fayetteville boasts a thriving cultural scene, easy access to outdoor recreation, eclectic shops, and restaurants that serve everything from comfort food to organic cuisine.